CalfCrusher/AI_Agents_Communication/README.md

 3.  **Open the viewer**:
     Open `visualizer/index.html` in your web browser.

+### How it Works

+The visualization system consists of three parts running in parallel:

+1.  **The Simulation (`world.py`)**: This is the "engine".
+It runs in a loop, calculating agent decisions (move, chat, work) and writing them to the SQLite database (`agents.db`).
+2.  **The API Server (`server.py`)**: This acts as a bridge.
+It reads the current state from the database and serves it as a JSON API (`/state`).
+It also serves the visualizer files.
+3.  **The Frontend (`index.html`)**: This runs in your browser.
+It polls the API server every second to get the latest agent locations and statuses, then animates the sprites using Phaser.js.

+**Note:** You must have the simulation running (`python world.py ...`) in one terminal for the agents to move in the visualizer.

 ## Transcript Output
 - Text: `transcripts/conversation_<timestamp>.txt`
 - JSON (if `--json`): includes structured history + metadata.